 What is my purpose as a person and a leader?
 I stopped.
 I thought.
 I listened.
 I am a writer so I wrote.
 Pages of ideas, words, and phrases.
 I was falling into a trap of constructing a long and involved statement.
 No. True purpose is short and goes right to the heart of the matter.

 The answer was in my hands, the pen and paper I held.
 I am a writer.
-Story is, and was, and will always be, important to me.
+Story is, was, and will always be, important to me.
 I turned to a clean page in my notebook and wrote my purpose statement as if I always knew it.

 This is me and how I lead.
 My purpose statement is the connection between my personal and professional self.
-I am both author and character in my story.
+I am both the author and the protagonist in my story.
 There is a journey.
 There is conflict.
 There are heroes and indeed, there are villains.
-I write the story each day.
+I live/write the story each day.
 I observe as an author views his world.
-I help others both understand the story and re-write it as needed.
+I help others both understand the story, join in and write it as needed.
 We share this story.
 The next chapter and how it ends is up to us.

-As a team we create and accomplish together.
+As a team, we create and accomplish together.
 We fight through the conflicts and deal with the antagonists.
 We transform and adapt, finding new ways to reach our goal.
 I lead us to create a story that is worthy of telling others.
 A lesson in leadership and teamwork.
 An adventure In fighting the odds and finding success.
-Indeed, a hero’s journey and a great story worthy of telling.

 My purpose statement brings me comfort.
 I am whole.
 I finish my morning writing at home and transition to my workplace and join my team as we continue to write our story.
 A damn good story; a story worth telling others.

 I invite you to explore this topic for yourself.
 Go through the process to articulate your purpose as a person and a leader and most importantly, live it.
 Let me know your purpose.
 I am always looking for a great story.